FalixNodes-Software/KB-articles/content/_posts/minecraft/bedrock/2025-02-13-add-addons.md

 ## Getting the Server Files
-There are 3 main types of files that can contain addons, these are
+There are 3 main types of files that can contain addons, these are:

  - .mcpack
  - .mcadddon
  - .zip (or other archives)